psybers/actual-helpers/README.md

 This script tracks the value of Bitcoin.
 It adds new transactions to keep the account balance equal to the latest value.
-There is one tag you can set in the account notes, BTC:X, where X is the number of Bitcoin you own, eg `BTC:0.01` You can optionally change the API endpoint used to retrieve the Bitcoin price, an example for retrieving the price in GBP is:
+There is one tag you can set in the account notes, BTC:X, where X is the number of Bitcoin you own, e.g. `BTC:0.01` You can optionally change the API endpoint used to retrieve the Bitcoin price, an example for retrieving the price in GBP is: